code-dot-org/code-dot-org/SETUP.md

 1. Finally, configure your mysql to allow for a proper installation.
 You may run into errors if you did not leave mysql passwords blank
    1. `echo "ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY '';" | sudo mysql`
 1. **IMPORTANT:** Read the following notes, then go back up to the [overview](#overview) and run the commands there.
-   1. If, for any reason, you are forced to interrupt the `rake install` command before it completes, cd into dashboard and run `bundle exec rake db:drop` before trying `rake install` again
+   1. If, for any reason, you are forced to interrupt the `bundle exec rake install` command before it completes, cd into dashboard and run `bundle exec rake db:drop` before trying `bundle exec rake install` again
-   1. `rake install` must always be called from the local project's root directory, or it won't work.
+   1. `bundle exec rake install` must always be called from the local project's root directory, or it won't work.
    1. Finally, don't worry if your versions don't match the versions in the overview if you're following this method; the installation should still work properly regardless

 ### Windows note: use an Ubuntu VM